NEstelami/ZAPD/README.md

 - `-wu` / `--warn-unaccounted`: Enable warnings for each unaccounted block of data found.
   - Can be used only in `e` or `bsf` modes.
 - `-tm MODE`: Test Mode (enables certain experimental features).
 To enable it, set `MODE` to `1`.

+Additionally, you can pass the flag `--version` to see the current ZAPD version.
+If that flag is passed, ZAPD will ignore any other parameter passed.